s0rg/crawley/README.md

     disable pre-flight HEAD requests
 -help
-    this flags (and their defaults) description -robots string
+    this flags (and their defaults) description -ignore value
+    patterns (in urls) to be ignored in crawl process -js
+    scan js files for endpoints
+-proxy-auth string
+    credentials for proxy: user:password
+-robots string
     policy for robots.txt: ignore / crawl / respect (default "ignore") -silent